 Does the CSAC take the place of what was formerly the union?

 No. The activity of the CSAC will not involve collective bargaining or result in a labor agreement or contract.
-The goal of the CSAC is to provide a governance body representing classified employees on the same level as the Faculty Senate and Academic Staff Advisory Council, serving in an advisory role to the Chancellor and University administration.
+The goal of the CSAC is to provide a governance body representing classified employees on the same level as the Faculty Senate and Academic Staff Assembly, serving in an advisory role to the Chancellor and University administration.

 Who is eligible to serve on the CSAC?